naineshv/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 The Daily Activity Histogram is plotted as below.
 The missing values have been removed for this purpose.
 Then the sum of the steps is taken for each date and using that data the histogram is plotted.
-I have created 2 plots:
+I have created 2 histograms:

-1. Steps Per Day as histogram
+1. Steps Per Day
-2. Daily Activity Frequency as Histogram
+2. Daily Activity Frequency

 ```r